 Grade K through 8 are offering all major and minor courses recommended by the Diocese of Fall River.
 These include the following:

 * The above classes are considered “academic subjects”: for the purpose of determining make up requirements and honors and awards.
 Students will receive academic letter grades, and /or number grades for each class.
 Effort and conduct grades are also included.

 It is the philosophy of our school and the Diocese of Fall River that children need to develop study skills as well as the discipline to make their learning experiences an integral part of their everyday life.
 It is also invaluable for students to continuously review mastered concepts and to apply them in varied ways.

-Technology is utilized both in classrooms and in the computer lab to reinforce student learning.
+Technology is utilized both in classrooms and in the STEM/Computer Learning Lab to reinforce student learning.
 Teachers also communicate with parents through their classroom webpages to help open communication and build a bridge for student learning both in the classroom and through practice with parents at home.
 Click here to learn more about the technologies available at the school to support our middle school students.